 - Evaluate the facts of the situation and all available data

-- Collaborate and get feedback from others—especially people with different backgrounds to your own
+- Collaborate and get feedback from others—especially people with different backgrounds than your own

 - Generate possible solutions, particularly out-of-the-box ideas

 - Consider the short- and long-term consequences of implementing each solution

 - Make a decision or come to a conclusion